cuongnd9/tick/README.md

 ## Documentation:

-This proect is using [Kitten Tricks boilerplate][https://github.com/akveo/kittenTricks], [here you can find documentation and other useful articles][https://github.com/akveo/kittenTricks].
+This project is using [Kitten Tricks boilerplate](https://github.com/akveo/kittenTricks).

 Build with 🙌 and ❤️